annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/README.md

 Set up an Azure account and the foundational resources necessary for the subsequent homework assignments.
 This involves creating a Resource Group, Storage Account, Blob Storage container, Data Factory, and creating an OpenWeather account for an API key.
 #### PLEASE USE YOUR FIRST AND LAST NAME FOR AT LEAST ONE OF THE RESOURCES SO WE CAN IDENTIFY IT THE CORRECT HW!
+#### Please also make sure to give instructors "contributor access to ACTIVE, PERMANENT"
 #### 1. Sign Up for an Azure Student Account
 1. Visit the [Azure Student Free Account website](https://azure.microsoft.com/en-us/free/students) and click on “Activate your student benefits.”
 2. Follow the prompts to sign up for a new Azure student account.
 You might need to verify your student status through your educational institution’s email.
 Note that Azure offers *$100* in credits for 12 months and a range of free services.